RicoJia/ricojia.github.io/_posts/2026/2026-05-26-foundation-pose.markdown

 ## Step 5: Refinement Network Learns Features

-The CNN extracts local visual alignment cues; the transformer lets different regions of the rendered/observed compare with each other and finds its own feature vectors.
+The CNN extracts local visual alignment cues.
+The transformer lets different regions of the rendered and observed inputs compare with each other and form richer feature vectors.
 The refiner has two RGB-D branches:

 ```
 rendered RGB-D branch     observed RGB-D branch